Midatech Pharma PLC Announces - GuruFocus.com

 About Midatech Pharma PLC

-Midatech Pharma PLC (dual listed on LSE AIM: MTPH; and NASDAQ: MTP) is an R&D company focused on 'Making Medicines Better' by improving delivery of drugs in the body.
-The Company combines existing medications with its proprietary and innovative drug delivery technologies to provide compelling oncology and rare disease products that have the potential to powerfully impact the lives of patients undergoing treatment for life threatening diseases.
+Midatech Pharma PLC (dual listed on LSE AIM: MTPH; and NASDAQ: MTP) is a drug delivery technology company focused on improving the bio-delivery and bio-distribution of medicines.
+The Company combines approved and development medications with its proprietary and innovative drug delivery technologies to provide compelling products that have the potential to powerfully impact the lives of patients.

 The Company has developed three in-house technology platforms, each with its own unique mechanism to improve delivery of medications to sites of disease.
 All of the Company's technologies have successfully entered human use in the clinic, providing important validation of the potential for each platform: